murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Journal/Session 2.md

 ---

 ### Notable NPCs
-**Lasair Gordan**: Elderly Elven woman and one of Asainn's three councilors, from the province of Cridhen.
+- **Jon Batcock**: Proprietor of a fancy jewelry store in Caol Arrad, on whom you've unloaded your dragon spoils.
-**Maelon Baughn**: Gruff Dwarven man and one of Asainn's three councilors, from the province of Talagar.
+- **Lasair Gordan**: Elderly Elven woman and one of Asainn's three councilors, from the province of Cridhen.
+Very stoic and down-to-business.
-**Vello Cadhla**: Young and jovical human man and one of Asainn's three councilors, from the province of Glen Fior.
+- **Maelon Baughn**: Gruff Dwarven man and one of Asainn's three councilors, from the province of Talagar.
+You haven't heard him speak a word so far.
-**Riqardo**: Laidback half-orc of unknown relevance to the rest of the story.
+- **Vello Cadhla**: Young and jovical human man and one of Asainn's three councilors, from the province of Glen Fior.
+Very warm and welcoming.

 ---